 - Demonstrated record of moving legal cases forward from investigation and development and through all levels of the courts, with experience working with clients from diverse constituencies;

 - Excellent communication, media, presentation, written, and analytical skills;

 - Experience working closely with a volunteer board of directors and non-profit organizations, including allies from across the political spectrum;

-- Experience representing and working with activists, grassroots groups and other non-governmental organizations;
+- Experience representing and working with activists and grassroots and other non-governmental organizations;

 - Excellent organizational skills and a creative and strategic approach to problem-solving and litigation;